-In this article, we will show you how to get the post thumbnail URL in WordPress.
+In this guide, we will show you how to extract the post thumbnail URL in WordPress.
+We will share a handy trick that can simplify your workflow and save you time.

 Why Get the Post Thumbnail URL in WordPress?